 The Wonkamoblile foam scene seems to take a concept of total wackiness, the wacky car, and distort it into disturbing madness.
 All the odd bit make a really jarring noise to young ears but it's probably because of the way Mrs. Teavee kept screaming.

-In the Gene Wilder adaptation, the scene where Grandpa Joe and Charlie drink the Fizzy Lifting Drinks and Charlie almost gets axed by the fan.
+The scene where Grandpa Joe and Charlie drink the Fizzy Lifting Drinks and Charlie almost gets axed by the fan.

 The first thing people of a certain age will mention when the topic of "things that scared the crap out of you as a child when you didn't expect it" will be the "There's no earthly way of knowing/which direction we are going" sequence of Willy Wonka and the Chocolate Factory.
 No child alive saw it coming.
 It remains one of the ultimate examples of Nightmare Fuel to this day.
 It even made Bravo's 100 Scariest Movie Moments list (it was #74).